LionelBeato/coatimundis/Week-8/Day-39/OVERVIEW.md

 ### JDBC Practice

 1. In a new Java Project, write out a basic connection to your MariaDB database.
 2. Perform some sort of query on that database.
+See what you can implement!

 ## Links